Common Misconceptions About ESD Products

 Myth #7: "ESD is only a concern in high-tech manufacturing."

 Understanding the realities behind ESD and how to effectively use ESD products can be the difference between consistent product quality and costly damage.
-Misconceptions can lead to complacency and overlooked vulnerabilities in your static control plan.
-By dispelling these myths and committing to industry best practices, you can ensure that your workplace remains safe for sensitive electronics and efficient in production.
+Misconceptions lead to complacency and overlooked vulnerabilities in your static control plan.
+By dispelling these myths and committing to industry best practices, you can ensure your workplace remains safe for sensitive electronics and efficient in production.

 Explore more